mpchenette/obd-4757-gev/README.md

    - /tests
    - Copilot Edits
 2. Commenting / Documentation
-   - Edits to add comments
+   - Edits to add comments / docstrings
    - Create README
         - tell copilot to also add a desciption section, section on how to run and potential future improvements section
 3. Other Copilot Features